vmware-archive/arca-android/Arca-App/Arca-Adapters/README.md

 # Arca-Adapters

 Within the Android framework, adapters act as a bridge between your data and your UI.
-The Arca Adapters package builds off the standard CursorAdapter implementation in order to add a number of improvements.
+The Arca Adapters package builds off the standard CursorAdapter implementation adding a number of improvements.

 - It adds default support for the view holder pattern, which optimizes view access.
 - It makes the ViewBinder construct much more intuitive through the use of Bindings.